-All community members aged 18 years or over have legal obligations relating to reporting child abuse.
+All community members aged 18 years or over have legal obligations relating to reporting child abuse - refer to Appendix A for detailed information.

 Any person can make a report to DFFH Child Protection or Victoria Police if they believe on reasonable grounds that a child is in need of protection.